-The university received high marks this its "Best Colleges for your Money" issue, based on "educational quality, affordtions, touting the value of a George Fox ability, and career outcomes."
-Likewise, education and the availability of study Washington Monthly placed the school ahead of all other Christian universities Money magazine ranked George Fox in the Northwest in its "Best Bang for the
+University Receives Accolades for Value, Study Abroad Participation its "Best Colleges for your Money" issue, based on "educational quality, affordability, and career outcomes."
+Likewise, Washington Monthly placed the school ahead of all other Christian universities in the Northwest in its "Best Bang for the Buck" rankings, which, in part, took into account student loan default and graduation rates.